Lehrhaus Judaica > Courses > Spring Festival of Learning

 In the afternoon, workshops and classes will be offered by local leaders and teachers.
 There will be food and fun farm activities for all ages to enjoy.
 The evening will be full of lively music from local band Kugelplex, as well as beer and delicious pizza available for purchase made in our very own cob oven.

 Tickets are $10 in advance, $15 at the door.
+Free for children 18 and under.
 Childcare available in the afternoon for free.
 Register here!

 1:00 - 4:00 pm — Speakers/Presenters and Farm Stations